Airborne95/imageGallery/README.md

 ## A basic webpage that displays an image gallery

-This webpage uses HTML, CSS and, Bootstrap.
+This webpage uses HTML, CSS, and Bootstrap.

 The site is available at the following link: